Reps of diplomatic corps inspect tunnel under construction on Ahmadbayli-Fuzuli-Shusha highway (PHOTO)

 SHUSHA, Azerbaijan, August 27.
 Representatives of the diplomatic corps, accredited on a resident basis in Azerbaijan, inspected the tunnel on the Ahmadbayli-Fuzuli-Shusha highway, the construction of which is nearing completion, Trend reports.

-Special Representative of the President of Azerbaijan in the Shusha region Aydin Karimov and representative of the State Agency for Highways Eyyub Huseynov informed the diplomats about the construction.
+Special Representative of the President of Azerbaijan in the Shusha district Aydin Karimov and representative of the State Agency of Azerbaijan Automobile Roads Eyyub Huseynov informed the diplomats about the construction.

+Huseynov noted that the construction of the road began soon after the liberation of Shusha city.

+"The State Agency of Azerbaijan Automobile Roads is implementing 18 major projects in the liberated territories.
+These projects will play an important role in the socio-economic development of the region," he added.

 More than 100 diplomats and military representatives from more than 60 countries and 19 international organizations are participating in the trip.